OPTML-Group/Unlearn-WorstCase/README.md

 </table>
 </div>

-Welcome to the official repository of paper *"Challenging Forgets: Unveiling the Worst-Case Forget Sets in Machine Unlearning"*.
+Welcome to the official repository of the ECCV 2024 paper *"Challenging Forgets: Unveiling the Worst-Case Forget Sets in Machine Unlearning"*.

 ## Abstract